-“I have been wind foiling for 2 years now and have a lot of fun with it.
-Foiling allows me to make a lot more ‘flying hours’.
+“I have been wind foiling for almost 1 year now and have a lot of fun with it.
+Foiling allows me to make many more flying hours.
 I was looking for a sail with which I can also wind foil nice and relaxed in the lower wind range.
 Cruising around, taking small trips, that’s what I like to do.
 I was also curious what the Severne HGO feels like.
 Pulling the sail on the side and out of the water was very difficult for me and also the switching of the cambers is difficult.
 The sail is and feels heavier until you start foiling.
-Then the HGO feels light and more stable than my Foil Glide 8.0m2 I have to admit.
+Then the HGO feels light and more stable than my Foil Glide 8.0 m2 I have to admit.

 The profile of the sails

 Back from the water, it’s time to take a closer look at the sails.
 If we lay the sails flat on top of each other, then the differences in shape are less large than we expected (top sail is Foil Glide).
 The main differences we see are;

 - The mast is of course a lot shorter with the Foil Glide

 - As a result, it has been expanded leash of the sail